Photocatalyst activity indicator ink

 Photocatalyst activity indicator ink (paii) is a substance used to identify the presence of an underlying heterogeneous photocatalyst and to measure its activity.
-Such inks render visible the activity of photocatalytic coatings applied to various "self-cleaning" products.
+Such inks visibly render the activity of photocatalytic coatings applied to various "self-cleaning" products.
 The inks contain a dyestuff that reacts to ultraviolet radiation in the presence of the photocatalytic agent in the coating.
 They are applied to the coated product (usually by a pen, brush, or drawdown bar) and show a color change or disappearance when exposed to ultraviolet radiation.
 The use of a paii based on the dye resazurin forms the basis of an ISO standard test for photocatalytic activity.

 Applications

-A photocatalyst activity indicator ink quickly and easily identifies the presence of an underlying heterogeneous photocatalyst and provides a measure of its activity.
+A photocatalyst activity indicator, use ink quickly and easily identify the presence of an underlying heterogeneous photocatalyst and get provided a measure of its activity.
 A heterogeneous photocatalyst is a material that uses absorbed light energy (usually UV) to drive desired reactions that would not otherwise proceed under ambient conditions.
 Commercial photocatalytic products, which include: architectural glass, ceramic tiles, roof tiles, cement, paint, and fabrics are marketed on their ability to clean their own surfaces (i.e. are self-cleaning) and the ambient air.
 Paiis address the industry need for a rapid, simple, inexpensive method to demonstrate and assess the activities of the usually thin, invisible to the eye, photocatalytic coatings present on self-cleaning products.
-A paii, coated onto the surface of a photocatalyst material under test, works via a photoreductive mechanism, in which light absorbed by the photocatalyst drives the reduction of the dye in the paii, thereby producing a striking color change, which can be measured through the use of a simple mobile phone camera + app, in lieu of any sophisticated analytical equipment.
+A paii, coated onto the surface of a photocatalyst material under test, works via a photoreductive mechanism, in which light absorbed by the photocatalyst drives the reduction of the dye in the paii, thereby producing a striking color change, which can be measured through the use of a simple mobile phone camera and application, in lieu of any sophisticated analytical equipment.
 Uses of paiis include: (i) laboratory, factory and on-site commercial photocatalyst product quality control (ii) marketing, for the rapid and striking demonstration of the efficacy of the usually invisible and otherwise slow-acting photocatalyst coating, (iii) counterfeit detection and (iv) evaluating new photocatalytic materials.
 The development and applications for such paiis have been reviewed in detail.